 August 31, 2013

-At the invitation of Gordan Hall and the Center for Experimental Lectures, Alhena wrote and delivered a lecture about gardens as non-binary sites of death and becoming.
-The lecture was delivered during an event hosted at The Shandaken Project.
+At the invitation of Gordan Hall and the Center for Experimental Lectures, Alhena delivered a lecture about gardens as non-binary sites of death and becoming.
+The lecture was delivered during an event hosted at The Shandaken Project in Phoenicia.

 Go into a garden - full of plants, herbs, flowers and weeds.
 As Giacomo Leopoldi says, 'Everywhere you look, you will find pain'.
-Loosely based on three years of research about Hannah Höch and her inner exile through World War II, Alhena's lecture explores normative drag via the stories of gardeners: Medlar Lucan & Durian Gray, Hannah Höch, Derek Jarman and Vita Sackville-West.
+Loosely based on a body of research about Hannah Höch and her inner-exile through World War II, this lecture explores normative drag via the stories of gardeners: Medlar Lucan & Durian Gray, Hannah Höch, Derek Jarman and Vita Sackville-West.

-Follow this link for a video and downloadable transcript.
+Follow this link for the video and transcript.